 Lunchroom Rules for Elementary Schools

 Elementary school students are still developing their social skills and behavior.
-It is important to set clear and concise lunchroom rules.
+It is important to set clear and concise lunchroom rules that promote sensible activities.
+Here are some lunchroom rules for elementary students to consider implementing.

 No Running or Shouting